matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Comment Field**

-- Typically contains the user's full name.
+- Typically, contains the user's full name.
 - In the case of a system or application account, it often contains what the account is used for.
 - May contain additional information like a phone number.
 - Also called the GECOS field.